ahmetsametyuzlu/sm503/readme.md

 │   │   ├── font-awesome
 │   │   ├── jquery
 │   │   └── underscore
-│   ├── css
+│   ├── css (styling files for html)
-│   │   └── app.css
-│   └── img
+│   └── img (images used for the app)
-├── index.html
-└── readme.md

 Assumptions

 The state of software will not be tracked with url bar.

 User will be using software with a up to date browser. >= IE10, Google Chrome, Firefox, Safari, Opera

+Namespaces will be defined in app/NameSpace.js file.
+They will be used as namespaces.